Background and introduction

 - Right to access – You have a right to ask for the personal data we hold about you.
 We will ask for proof of identity before acceding to such a request, to preserve your privacy.
 However, once we are satisfied as to your identity, we will provide you with your data within 30 days (as required by law).
 If we may take longer, we will let you know and explain the reasons for the same.
 We will not charge you for such a request, unless we reasonably consider your request to be excessive or repetitive.
 We will also charge administration fees should, for example, we require to take your information out of storage or archive.
 We also reserve the right to refuse a request if we reasonably consider it to be unfounded, repetitive or excessive.

 - Right to be informed – The notice provides the information you need about how we collect and use your data.
-If you require any further information, please contact your solicitor or our data protection officer at DPO@ITNSolicitors.com
+If you require any further information, please contact your solicitor or our data protection director at DP@ITNSolicitors.com

 - Right to rectification – If you consider that any information we hold is inaccurate, please let us know and we will take steps to rectify it.